Dr Patrick Schröder

-Patrick Schröder is a senior research fellow in the Energy, Environment and Resources department.
+Patrick Schröder is a Senior Research Fellow in the Environment and Society Programme.

 At Chatham House he specializes in research on the global transition to an inclusive circular economy with a specific focus on collaborative opportunities between key countries, closing the investment gap and building an evidence base for trade in the circular economy.